 How to Greet on Eid in Arabic

-Eid is a time of joy, connection, and celebration across the Muslim world — and in Saudi Arabia, it’s extra special.
-Whether you're new to the region, helping your kids learn, or just trying to blend in with the locals, knowing how to greet properly on Eid can go a long way.
+Eid is a time of joy, connection, and celebration across the Muslim world and in Saudi Arabia, it's extra special.
+Learn authentic greetings that locals use and appreciate.

 What is Eid?